omniscoder/crispr-gpu/docs/supply_chain.md

 - a release tag (`:vX.Y.Z`), or
 - the immutable digest (`@sha256:...`) — preferred.

+If you are verifying a specific released tag, prefer the canonical digest and copy/paste verification commands in that tag’s GitHub Release.
+This document tracks the current recommended verification flags and may evolve without changing older release artifacts.

 ## Verify a release image signature (keyless)

 Set these: